 When it comes to using colors in charts, try to keep it simple - choose a few contrasting colors and make sure you use the same colors throughout your report.

-- Click on a chart to select it, then expand the Color tab in the settings panel on the right.
+- Click to select the chart, then expand the Color tab in the settings panel on the right.

-To change the colors used in the legend and axes of the chart, expand the Fonts tab in the right sidebar and click on the color box.
+To change the colors used in the chart legend, axis labels and axis titles, expand the Fonts tab in the right sidebar and click on the Change font color box.

 If you're working with any of the pie-type charts (Pie, Doughnut, Semicircle, or Irregular pie chart), you can change the text color of the callouts.
 Expand the Color tab and click on the Callout color box to select the color you want.